"Please Press Pause"

 Exhibition: Saturday, October 12th, 2019 - Saturday, January 25th, 2020

-Every piece in this exhibit has 2 vertical rectangles – a nod to the pause symbol – some more obvious than others.
-Housed on the back of each original artwork is a blank card for the buyer to fill out their own personal gratitude list.
-The untitled artwork is then titled according to the day it is purchased - representing a marker for that person’s pause of reflection.
+Every artwork in this exhibit has 2 vertical rectangles – a nod to the pause symbol – some more obvious than others.
+Housed on the back of each original artwork is a space for the buyer to fill out their own personal “pause” gratitude list.
+Once purchased, the untitled artwork is then titled according to that day, representing a marker in time for that person’s pause of reflection.
 As artworks are generally hung for a span of years, their list will serve as a time capsule of sorts, to be revisited when the painting is moved years down the road, and the list has inevitably shifted.
 Please Press Pause is a reminder to us all to savor the present and observe our lives through a lens of gratitude.